 About the Artist

-Moroccan dancer and choreographer Bouchra Ouizguen lives and works in Marrakech where she has championed and developed dance since 1998.
+Moroccan dancer and choreographer Bouchra Ouizguen lives and works in Marrakech, where she has championed and developed dance since 1998.
 A self-taught performer, she founded her own company, O, in 2010.
-Her interest in societal issues and the visual and popular arts in her country inform her body of work, which encompasses sound, performance and video.
-She presented Madame Plaza and HA! as part of Crossing the Line Festival 2010 and 2013.
+Her interest in societal issues and the visual and popular arts in her country inform her body of work, which encompasses sound, performance, and video.
+Bouchra presented Madame Plaza and HA! as part of Crossing the Line Festival 2010 and 2013.